jveitchmichaelis/edgetpu_ros/readme.md

 Getting this package going requires a little bit of fiddling.
 You need to be in a ROS environment with Python 3, because the Edge TPU API doesn't work with Python 2.
 As with most things involving ROS and Python, this can cause some problems.
 In particular, `cv_bridge` will cause you some trouble which you need to fix.
 This should probably be re-written to use the EdgeTPU C++ API.

-This package has been tested with ROS Melodic, OpenCV 4 and Python 3.x.
+This package has been tested with ROS Melodic, OpenCV 4.1 and Python 3.x.
 If you're going to go bleeding edge, you might as well make everything bleeding edge.

 Things to maybe change:

 - Switch to C++ for less installation pain
-- Support generic models
+- Support for generic models
-- Use object recognition messages
-- Use ROS image transport message, not OpenCV

 ### Usage